 In today's world, where new terms appear almost daily, it's important to stay updated on the latest trends to avoid looking like a “dinosaur” among the youth.
-One such term that has gained popularity is “crush.”
+One of these terms that has gained popularity is “crush.”
 What is a crush and why has it become so popular?
 Let's figure it out together!

 What is a crush?

-So, a crush is a word that has come to us from the English language (“crush”) and means a strong liking or infatuation for someone.
+So, a crush is a word that has come to us from English (“crush”) and means a strong liking or infatuation for someone.
 When you say “you are my crush,” you acknowledge your feelings for the person you like.
-But don't rush to panic: this doesn't mean you're ready to marry this person tomorrow!
-A crush can be a light flirtation or just admiration.
+But don't rush to panic: this doesn't mean you're ready to marry that person tomorrow!
+A crush can be light flirting or just admiration.

 Who is a crush?